Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsection{Training dataset quality}

-Even before pre-training, a very important step is to maximize the quality of the input datasets (eg, accuracy, completeness, consistency, relevance, uniformity)~\citep{budachEffectsDataQuality2022, whangDataCollectionQuality2022}.
+Even before pre-training, a very important step is to maximize the quality of the input datasets (eg, accuracy, completeness, consistency, relevance, uniformity).
 It is commonly said that machine learning project could spend up to 80\% of time on data preparation with a major part dedicated to data cleaning~\citep{pfistererHumanCenteredAutoML2019}.
-The efficiency of a model task is directly and heavily affected by the quality of the training dataset and its improvement~\citep{budachEffectsDataQuality2022, whangDataCollectionQuality2022}.
+The efficiency of a model task is directly and heavily affected by the quality of the training dataset and its improvement~\citep{budachEffectsDataQuality2022}.
 We will not dig this subject because, surprisingly, our review methodology did not preselect any scientific article with the word "quality" in their title and is anecdotal in their abstracts.
 It might be that it is not specific to QA/CQA or language models training but an assumption in any machine learning related subject.
-Developers of GPT-3 spent important efforts to filter on a high-quality training dataset~\citep{zongSurveyGPT32022}, and \citet{sunImportanceBuildingHighquality2022} highlights this important preparation task of complex question answering.
-To improve the quality of your data, please refer to the citations above and \citet{yuanReStructuredPretraining2022} which augments the learning signals, a quality aspect, of already high-quality datasets to improve LLM learning.
+Developers of GPT-3 spent important efforts to filter on a high-quality pre-training dataset~\citep{zongSurveyGPT32022}, and \citet{sunImportanceBuildingHighquality2022} highlight this important preparation task in similar search tasks.